-To examine that question, we computed an ADR binary variable (coded 1 if participant accurately detect all the number of correctly classified articles, as advertisements, and 0 otherwise).
-We found that in the Control condition only 8% correctly detected all articles.
-Most of the disclosures, excluding the “Informative article” one (which reduced ADR to 1.9%) , had a positive effect on absolute detection rates, increasing ADR up to 20% (in the “Courtesy of” condition).
+To examine that question, we computed an ADR binary variable (coded 1 if a participant accurately detected all the correctly classified articles as advertisements and 0 otherwise).
+We found that in the Control condition, only 8% correctly detected all articles.
+Most of the disclosures, excluding the Informative article (which reduced ADR to 1.9%) had a positive effect on absolute detection rates, increasing ADR up to 20% (for the Courtesy of condition).
 To test the effectiveness of the different disclosures on ADR, compared to the Control condition, we conducted a binary logistic regression with the ADR as the dependent variable and the disclosure type as the independent variable.
-We found that the identified disclosures that included the marketer name – Courtesy of, Funded by, In Collaboration With, and Sponsored by, increased the odds of detection by 2.91, 2.38, 2.5, 2.49 times over the control group (an increase of 191%, 138%, 150%, 149%) respectively, p < .05.
+We found that the identified disclosures that included the marketer name – Courtesy of, Funded by, In Collaboration With, and Sponsored by, increased the odds of detection by 2.91, 2.38, 2.5, 2.49 times over the control group (an increase of 191%, 138%, 150%, 149%), respectively, p < .05.
 Overall, the identified disclosures increased ADR to an average of 18.3%, compared to only 8.22% among the unidentified disclosures.
-The aggregated effect of all identified disclosure increased the odds of detection by 2.56 times over the control group (an increase of 156%), p < 0.01.
-Moreover, the generic type disclosure – Marketing Content, Sponsored Content and Promoted Content – did not have a significant effect on ADR, with odds ratios of 1.19, 1.29, 1.02, p = 0.67, 0.51, 0.96, respectively.
-Similar to its effect on MDR, "Informative Article” disclosure reduced detection by 0.23 times over the control group (a decrease of 77%), p < 0.05.
-We found that “Advertisement” did not have a significant effect on ADR, with odds ratio of 1.49 times over the control group, p = 0.29.
+The aggregated effect of all identified disclosures increased the odds of detection by 2.56 times over the control group (an increase of 156%), p < 0.01.
+Moreover, the generic type disclosures – Marketing Content, Sponsored Content and Promoted Content – had no significant effect on ADR, with odds ratios of 1.19, 1.29, 1.02, p = 0.67, 0.51, 0.96, respectively.
+Similar to its effect on MDR, Informative Article reduced detection by 0.23 times over the control group (a decrease of 77%), p < 0.05.
+We found that Advertisement had no significant effect on ADR, with odds ratio of 1.49 times over the control group, p = 0.29.

-To summarize, Study 1 showed that identified disclosures that include the company’s name were helpful in increasing the chances that consumers correctly detect an article, or all articles, as advertisements.
-Merely denoting an article as “Advertisement” had a smaller effect, and labeling the article as Marketing Content or a similar wording did not improve consumers’ ability to detect it as an advertisement.
-One disclosure type – Informative Article – was even found to have a negative effect, leading consumers to err more, instead of less, and falsely believe that the article was not an advertisement.
-The effect of identifying the name of the company behind the marketing content was also found to be consistent across people with different gender, age or income levels.
-These results suggest that in order to ensure better detection rates disclosures need to identify the name of the company that is the source of the marketing content.
+To summarize, Study 1 showed that identified disclosures that include the company’s name are helpful in increasing the chances that consumers correctly detect an article, or all articles, as advertisements.
+Merely denoting an article as “Advertisement” has a smaller effect, and labeling the article as Marketing Content or a similar wording does not improve consumers’ ability to detect it as an advertisement.
+One disclosure type – Informative Article – is even found to have a negative effect, leading consumers to err more, instead of less, and to falsely believe that the article is not an advertisement.
+The effect of identifying the name of the company behind the marketing content has also been found to be consistent across people with different genders, ages, or income levels.
+These results suggest that in order to ensure better detection rates, disclosures need to identify the name of the company that is the source of the marketing content.